Meet the Maker

 Chris is an unlikely winemaker who grew up far from wine.
 He’s a proud 4th generation Cedar Rapidian (Iowa to the uninitiated), raised in a devout Christian, non-drinking household with an African American father and a mother with Scottish and Scandinavian roots.
 Wine didn’t enter Chris’ life until he headed west to college at Stanford where he originally learned about wine to “impress chicks.”
 This first date move blossomed into a passion, and he decided to spend a few years working in wine before getting a desk job.

 “Just a few years” turned into a career for this self-taught vintner.
-He clawed his way up from the bottom rung-by-rung, working harvest with some of the most talented winemakers in the biz, from Maurtison to Meeker Vineyard to Medlock Ames
+He clawed his way up from the bottom rung-by-rung, working harvest with some of the most talented winemakers in the biz, from Maurtison to Meeker Vineyard to Medlock Ames.

 Chris is somebody that can’t be put in a box; he’s a walking contradiction that somehow makes perfect sense.
 He’s both larger than life and the most humble guy you’ll ever meet.
 A brunch lovin’ party animal and an archery nerd who’s fascinated by medieval history.
 And his wine style is bold and experimental, yet focused and restrained.